presnick/ProgramsInformationPeople/_sources/Assignments/ps5.rst

 * **Before Wednesday's class, 10/12:**

-  * Read :ref:`Sorting<sort_chapter>` and try the exercises in the sections listed below.
+  * Read :ref:`Sorting<sort_chap>` and try the exercises in the sections listed below.
+  * Read about `Unix diff <http://www.computerhope.com/unix/udiff.htm>`_ and `Unix curl <https://en.wikipedia.org/wiki/CURL#Examples_of_cURL_use_from_command_line>`_ commands.
+  * NOTE: The latter link about ``curl`` is just one small section of a Wikipedia article that will help you understand what is happening when you use the Unix ``curl`` command.
+We will unpack this further later on!

 .. usageassignment::
   :subchapters: Sort/intro-SortingwithSortandSorted, Sort/Optionalreverseparameter, Sort/Optionalkeyparameter, Sort/Anonymousfunctionswithlambdaexpressions, Sort/SortingaDictionary, Sort/StableSorting
-  :assignment_name: Prep 11
+  :assignment_name: Prep 08
   :deadline: 2016-10-12 21:40
   :pct_required: 80
   :points: 50

 * **Before Sunday 10/16 at 11:59 PM:**

-  * Complete all of :ref:`Problem Set 5<problem_set_5>`and the Demonstrate Your Understanding assignment for this week.
+  * Complete all of :ref:`Problem Set 5 <problem_set_5>` and the Demonstrate Your Understanding assignment for this week.

+* **Note that your midterm is during class time on Wednesday, October 19, in Angell Hall.** See syllabus.
+We strongly suggest that you look through all Extra Exercises and do practice problems to prepare.
+Announcements will follow.

 .. note::